Top 10 Group Chat software

 2020.
 Salesforce buys Slack for $27.7B

-Salesforce, the CRM giant, is acquiring Slack in a $27.7 billion megadeal.
-The new deal also puts Salesforce more on par — and in competition — with its arch rival and sometime friend Microsoft, whose Teams product has been directly challenging Slack in the market.
-Microsoft, which passed on buying Slack in the past for a fraction of what Salesforce is paying today, has made Teams a key priority in recent quarters, loathe to cede any portion of the enterprise software market to another company.
-What really has set Slack apart from the pack, at least initially, was its ability to integrate with other enterprise software.
-When you combined that with bots, those intelligent digital helpers, the company could potentially provide Salesforce customers with a central place to work without changing focus because everything they need to do can be done in Slack.
+Salesforce, the renowned CRM giant, has embarked on a monumental $27.7 billion acquisition of Slack.
+This substantial deal positions Salesforce in closer competition with its longtime rival and occasional ally, Microsoft, whose Teams product has been directly challenging Slack in the market.
+Microsoft, having previously passed on acquiring Slack for a fraction of the current purchase price, has now prioritized Teams as a key focus, determined not to concede any portion of the enterprise software market to another company.
+What has truly set Slack apart, particularly in its early stages, is its remarkable ability to seamlessly integrate with other enterprise software.
+Coupled with intelligent digital assistants known as bots, Slack has the potential to offer Salesforce customers a centralized platform where they can carry out their work without shifting focus, as virtually all their necessary tasks can be accomplished within the Slack environment.

 2020.
 JANDI (the Slack of Asia) raises $13M

-As Slack ramps up its investment in Asia, Toss Lab, the South Korea-based creator of enterprise collaboration platform JANDI, is preparing to become a more formidable rival and raising $13 million Series B. JANDI is the top collaboration platform in Japan and Taiwan.
-It serves companies ranging from small to mid-sized businesses to large enterprises with thousands of employees, and its clients include LG CNS (the Korean conglomerate’s IT services subsidiary), Korean tire manufacturer Nexen Tire and Lexus.
-Toss Lab says its revenue has grown more than 100% over the past three years.
+As Slack strengthens its presence in Asia, Toss Lab, a South Korea-based company and the creator of the enterprise collaboration platform JANDI, is positioning itself as a formidable competitor by raising $13 million in a Series B funding round.
+JANDI has established itself as the leading collaboration platform in Japan and Taiwan.
+Its user base spans across small to mid-sized businesses as well as large enterprises with thousands of employees.
+Notable clients of JANDI include LG CNS (the IT services subsidiary of a Korean conglomerate), Nexen Tire (a Korean tire manufacturer), and Lexus.
+Toss Lab reports impressive revenue growth of over 100% in the past three years.

 2020.
 Microsoft updates Teams with new automation and scheduling tools